ibizaman/haskell-godaddy/README.md

 API](https://developer.godaddy.com/getstarted).

-On top of providing means to create and delete records on Godaddy, this tool provides dyndns functionality and Let's Encrypt DNS01 challenge hooks.
+On top of providing means to create and delete records on Godaddy, this tool provides dyndns functionality and can help handling Let's Encrypt DNS01 challenge.

 # Example Usage